H. Romero-Gomez

 H. ROMERO-GOMEZ

 After years of organizing community groups to protect immigrants' rights, Mario decides to move back to his hometown of Playa Negra.
-But first, he must rescue his son from the clutches of ICE, who has imprisoned him for obstructing deportations and organizing prisoners in detention centers.
+The year is 2016 and he has had it with racism in the United States.
+But first, he must rescue his son from the clutches of the U.S Border Patrol, who has imprisoned his adopted teenage son for obstructing deportations and organizing prisoners in detention centers.